-Retirement Income Calculator This tool from T. Rowe Price allows you factor in more information—Social Security payments, pensions, part-time work—to determine whether you have enough resources to support your planned retirement lifestyle.
-It then calculates the probability that your savings will last to age 95.
-If your chances fall sort of 90%, the tool automatically recommends a spending level to get you to that level.
+Retirement Income Calculator This T. Rowe Price tool allows you factor in such information as Social Security payments, pensions, part-time work to determine whether you have enough resources to support your planned retirement lifestyle.

 BlackRock Retirement Expense Worksheet This worksheet covers more than 50 separate expenditure items in eight categories ranging from personal living expenses to medical costs to taxes and transportation to arrive at your estimated annual retirement expenses.